 While some people are happy with just one subwoofer, others use the 7.2 set up to balance the bass in the home theater.
 Instead of having loud or soft bass in different parts of the room, the bass is evenly distributed, and no matter where you’re sitting, you’re getting the same bass experience.

-If you love bass and want to invest in an additional subwoofer, the 7.2 home theater surround system would be a great choice for you.
+If you love bass and want to invest in an additional subwoofer (more on the different types in our guide), the 7.2 home theater surround system would be a great choice for you.
 Be wary, your neighbors could get annoyed with too much bass.

 The 9.1. home theater surround system is a ten-channel surround sound system that includes nine speakers and a subwoofer.
 In addition to the components included in the 7.1 home theater surround system, the 9.1 surround sound also includes two front height speakers.
 The front height speakers are placed in the front of the room, directly above the left and right main speakers.
 For the optimal sound, they should be about three feet above your left and right front speaker and face directly at the listener.